abarkley123/Tower_Attack_Prototype/README.md

 ## License

-This project is unlicensed, and you may use it freely - please give credit to the author when doing so!
+This project is unlicensed, and you may use it freely - please give credit when doing so!

 ## Acknowledgments